 Step 3: Query Amazon DynamoDB from MySQL Workbench

-Follow the below steps to connect Amazon DynamoDB MySQL together
+Follow the below steps to set up an Amazon DynamoDB MySQL connection:

 - Click to add a new MySQL connection in the MySQL Workbench.